The Old Man & the Tree: Reviews

 Joshua Alston of The A.V.
 Club gave the episode an A rating saying that the episode was a "Christmas-themed miracle".
-"It’s no secret Modern Family isn’t having its best year, and while the show remains a pleasant enough diversion, it has gradually lowered expectations of it over the last season or two.
-What a surprise, then, that “The Old Man & The Tree” is the nimblest, most elegantly structured episode all year, and easily the best Christmas show Modern Family has ever done."
+"It's no secret Modern Family isn't having its best year, and while the show remains a pleasant enough diversion, it has gradually lowered expectations of it over the last season or two.
+What a surprise, then, that "The Old Man & The Tree" is the nimblest, most elegantly structured episode all year, and easily the best Christmas show Modern Family has ever done."

-Jordan Adler from We Got This Covered gave a good review praising the writers Paul Corrigan and Brad Walsh.
-"Corrigan and Walsh do something terrific and unexpected: they give every character something interesting to do.
-Moreover, they deal with the hurried feel of this latest season by bringing all of these stories together and pushing the urgency of the date – the day before Christmas – as a way to get characters (and the jokes) moving at a more natural quickness."

 Leigh Raines from TV Fanatic rated the episode with 4.5/5.
 "Everyone knows that the holidays can be a stressful time, full of last minute shopping and family feuds.
 Modern Family Season 5 Episode 10 was no exception to this rule, but the Dunphy-Pritchitt clan knows how to make it funny!"